DrBoltzmann/CarND-Semantic-Segmentation/README.md

 ### Solution Summary

 The outline of the code implementation is shown below.
 The VGG16 model was downloaded, and the architecture was modified in the last layers.
+The final model was run with 50 Epochs and a batch size of 4.

 ![alt text][image1]